 While there is not much red tape involved with the actual transfer of money or property into the United States, there may be certain reporting requirements if the value of the foreign inheritance exceeds specified thresholds.
 Failure to adhere to such reporting requirements can result in high fines and – in some cases – criminal prosecution.
 Listed below are some of the most basic required forms and a brief summary of their filing requirements:

 - FinCEN114: This form is also often referred to as FBAR (Foreign Bank Accounts Report).
-FBAR is a requirement of any US Citizen or Green Card Holder with financial interest in one or more foreign accounts in which the aggregate total is at least $10K.
+FBAR is a requirement of any US Citizen or Green Card Holder with a financial interest in one or more foreign accounts in which the aggregate total is at least $10K.
 If you have inherited ownership of or signing authority on a foreign account containing $10K or more, you will be required to file FinCEN114.
 If, however, the foreign estate executor or probate account manager transfers your inheritance directly to your US-based account from a foreign account in which you have no financial interest, you will not be required to file this form.
-If you do need to file FBAR, your form must be received by the US Department of Treasury no later than June 30; the postmark date rule that applies to your tax return does not apply to FBAR.
+FBAR is due April 15

 IRS Form 3520: This form applies to gifts or bequests valued at $100K or more.
 It’s important to note that the $100K threshold applies to all gifts and bequests from non-US Citizens in a calendar year; so if you were the recipient of a foreign gift valued at $60K and you received $75K as the beneficiary of a foreign will, you would need to file this form with the IRS.
 Form 3520 is due on the date when your income tax is due, including extensions.